Kiln Drying & Energy

 constructed of 7" solid wood walls might have an

 indicated steady-state R-value of R-9.
-But in most
+But in

-U.S. climates, especially those where log homes
+most U.S. climates, especially those where log

-are most popular, a stick framed home would
+homes are most popular, a stick framed

-air-conditioning energy used on an annual basis.
+for heating and air-conditioning energy used on

-this comparison assumes similar attic insulation,
+an annual basis. this comparison assumes similar

-window performance, foundation design and the use
+design and the use of identically

-of identically efficient mechanical systems
+efficient mechanical systems for heating and

-for heating and cooling. in practical terms
+cooling. in practical terms log homes may

-log homes may be expected to perform from 2.5% to
+be expected to perform from 2.5% to 15% more

-15% more energy efficient when compared to an
+energy efficient when compared to an identical

-identical wood frame home, considering annual
+wood frame home, considering annual purchased

-purchased heating and cooling energy
+heating and cooling energy needs.

 In real